 Welcome to Michigan Law’s Debt Wizard!

-The model has just a few variables: type of post-grad employment (five possible choices); geographic market (11 choices—at the moment; we're interested in adding more); and law school debt level (six choices).
-Choose one of each variable to produce a graph that displays a rich array of data illustrating 12 possible levels of annual salary (based on national NALP data; detailed information about Michigan Law-specific outcomes and salaries is available on our Career Planning site), each with four approaches to loan repayment and management.
+The basic model has just a few variables: type of post-grad employment (five possible choices); geographic market (14 choices); and law school debt level (nine choices).
+Choose one of each variable to produce a chart that displays a rich array of data illustrating 12 possible levels of annual salary (based on national NALP (The Association for Legal Career Professionals) data; detailed information about Michigan Law-specific outcomes and salaries is available on our Career Planning site), each with four approaches to loan repayment and management.

 If you are interested in an in-depth exploration of the thinking that went into creating the Debt Wizard model, please see this article.
 Sarah C. Zearfoss, Joseph D. Pollak, & Lorraine Lamey, A Magic Mirror for Student Loans, 3 J. of L. (2 J. Legal Metrics) 237 (2013).

 When you move your cursor over each of the bar graphs in the chart, a rollover box will appear showing a monthly breakdown of net income and the estimated amount necessary to manage law school debt plus housing; the percentage of monthly net (post-tax) income that the debt plus housing amount represents; and the remaining monthly income available.

 Features include (1) a model based on both capitalized loans and non-capitalized; (2) custom inputs for more flexibility in considering your income, debt, and housing values; and (3) three new geographic markets.

 The results are neither prediction nor promise (particularly with regard to the likelihood of obtaining any given job, which will vary widely among law schools and between individuals), but rather our effort to clearly represent hundreds of thousands of possible repayment paths as part of your exploration of law school and career choices.